The AFLCA Awards officially began in 2003.

 Best Young Player of the Year

-Presented in conjunction with Bushnell this award is in recognition of the player who, in the opinion of the AFL Coaches and based on his performances, deserves to be acknowledged as the Best Young Player in his first two seasons of AFL football.
+This award is presented in recognition of the player who, in the opinion of the AFL Coaches and based on his performances, deserves to be acknowledged as the Best Young Player in his first two seasons of AFL football.

 * No age limit or games limit and any match suspensions disregarded.